Life insurance

 5. Anyone with 15 years of other debts

-It’s always best to pay off high-interest debts like credit cards and car loans.
-That said, Northrup says people should factor in these debts when they’re shopping for life insurance.
+It’s generally best to pay off high-interest debts like credit cards and car loans to the extent you can.
+That said, if you have these kinds of debts, you might factor them in when you’re shopping for life insurance.

 If you think it’ll take around 15 years to pay off any kind of debt you owe, then consider getting enough term life insurance to cover it.